Affordable Energy Efficient Upgrades for Your Home

 Check for Energy Leaks

 Older homes can be prone to energy leaks.
-Drafty windows and doors, as well as poor insulation, can translate to the need for homeowners to spend more money to heat or cool their home.
-Improving the envelope of a home and addressing leaks can make a home more energy efficient and reduce heating and cooling costs.
-Take the time to seal air-leaks and consider Home Sealing as explained by the EPA.
+Drafty windows and doors, as well as poor insulation, can translate to the need for homeowners to spend more money to heat or cool their homes.
+Improving the envelope of the home and addressing leaks can make a home more energy-efficient and reduce heating and cooling costs.
+Take the time to seal air leaks and consider Home Sealing as explained by the EPA.

 Maintain the HVAC System

 Homeowners unwilling or unable to maintain and make small repairs on an HVAC system can force their system to work harder and use more energy in the process of heating or cooling a home.
 Making small repairs as necessary and cleaning and maintaining the HVAC system can improve the energy efficiency of the system and potentially keep it working at an optimal level for longer.

 Running a load of laundry during peak hours costs homeowners more money.
 Instead, use such an appliance during off-peak hours to save money.
 Make sure the dishwasher is full before running the dishwasher to reduce energy bills further.
 Maintaining appliances and unplugging them when not in use will also decrease energy consumption without little if any cost required by the homeowner.